project-spacelord/acsac22-ae/doc-src/testing.md

     `server.wireguard.ISCSI_TARGET_IP` should point to the IP
     where the storage server is running without the port number (e.g., `127.0.0.1`).
+    All the other settings are hardcoded in the provided storage server image, so reviewers do not need to modify them (e.g., wireguard subnet IPs).
 4. Put `config.toml` at the same directory with `token` program.
-5. Flash the hub image to the board (or prepare QEMU image).
+5. Flash the hub image to the board or prepare the QEMU image.

 ### Sledgehammer boot testing